Black-belted flowerpecker

-The black-belted flowerpecker (Dicaeum haematostictum) or Visayan flowerpecker, is a species of bird in the family Dicaeidae.
+The black-belted flowerpecker (Dicaeum haematostictum), or Visayan flowerpecker, is a species of bird in the family Dicaeidae.
 It is endemic to the Philippines where it is restricted to Panay, Negros and Guimaras islands.
 It was formerly regarded as a subspecies of the more widespread red-keeled flowerpecker (D. australe).
 Sometimes the name red-keeled flowerpecker is used for D. haematostictum and D. australe is then known as the red-sided flowerpecker.

-Description
+Description and taxonomy

 EBird describes the bird as "A small bird of forest and fairly open woodland from the lowlands to lower elevations in the mountains.
 Black above, glossed blue, with white underparts marked by a red patch from the chest to the belly, bordered with black around the top.
 Note the fairly long slender bill.
 Similar to Fire-breasted Flowerpecker, but has black above the red patch rather than below.
-Voice includes high-pitched piping as well as “chik!” notes more typical of a flowerpecker."
+Voice includes high-pitched piping as well as "chik!" notes more typical of a flowerpecker."

+It was formerly conspecific with the red-keeled flowerpecker but differs greatly differs in plumage mainly by the black band and much more extensive red on its chest.
+Previously name red-keeled flowerpecker is used for what is now referred to as black-belted flowerpecker D. haematostictum and what is now the red-keeled flowerpecker (D. australe) was then known as the red-sided flowerpecker.
+This species is monotypic.

+Ecology and behavior

 It is seen feeding on flowering and fruiting trees.

+Nests have been found from March to September.
+Nests are 7 to 11 m above ground on branches or tree ferns.
+Lays 1 plae greenish white and spotted egg.